cisco-en-programmability/ansible-collection-catalystwan/roles/remove_controllers/README.md

 # Ansible Role: remove_controllers

-This Ansible role is designed to remove all discoverable Cisco SD-WAN controllers, including Manager, vSmart, and vBond devices, from the Cisco Manager inventory.
+This Ansible role is designed to remove all discoverable Cisco SD-WAN controllers, including Manager, Controller, and Validator devices, from the Cisco Manager inventory.

 ## Role Description